20 Best Restaurants in Orange County (My Personal Favorites)

 Tenkatori Karaage Japanese fried chicken

 Tenkatori makes their karaage out of boneless chicken thighs so it’s super moist and the breading is extra crunchy.
 I also like to order the wings combo to get some rice and a side salad to make myself feel a little bit healthier.
-They also have a series of different dipping sauces you can add too and my favorite are spicy mayo and yuzu aioli.
+They also have a series of different dipping sauces you can add, too, and my favorites are spicy mayo and yuzu aioli.

 Type of food: Japanese fried chicken